 Some other sites in addition to iStock you can search for stock illustrations and graphics:

-Search for illustrations or vectors similar to the ones above by using keywords like:
+Find images or vectors similar to the ones used above.keywords like:

 I looked at wedding invitations online to get a feel for how to design the typography.
 I mixed a swirly font (serif) with a formal straight font (sans serif) that looked similar to an invitation I liked.